-Henry IV kicked off the Bourbon dynasty, issuing the controversial Edict of Nantes (1598) which guaranteed the Huguenots civil and political rights, which of course incensed the Catholic traditionalists.
+Henry IV kicked off the Bourbon dynasty, issuing the controversial Edict of Nantes (1598), which guaranteed the Huguenots civil and political rights, which of course, incensed the Catholic traditionalists.
 However, the Edict was subsequently revoked in 1685 by King Louis XIV.

 However, this foray into democracy was not fated to last.
 Napoleon Bonaparte seized power in 1799 – his rule over France endured until 1814 when he was exiled to Elba.
-But in 1815 Napoleon escaped from the Mediterranean island-kingdom, landed in Golfe Juan in southern France and marched north, triumphantly entering Paris on 20 May.
+But in 1815, Napoleon escaped from the Mediterranean island-kingdom, landed in Golfe Juan in southern France, and marched north, triumphantly entering Paris on 20 May.
 His glorious ‘Hundred Days’ back in power ended with the battle of Waterloo and his return to exile (to the South Atlantic island of St Helena, where he died in 1821).
 His nephew Louis Napoleon proclaimed himself emperor of the Second Empire in 1851.

 France enjoyed significant economic growth at this time – the arrival of the railroad in the 1860s expanded Saintes’ trading links with other French regions.
 The town prospered as an important river port and as a center of masonry and forestry.
 The Third Republic, which was declared in 1870, ushered in an unprecedented age of artistic and scientific achievement across France.

-Saintes survived the horrors of Two World Wars to prosper into the modern-day thriving center of commerce and trade that one finds today.
-Renowned for the production of Cognac and its rich agriculture, Saintes’ industries include machinery and electronic manufacturing.
+Saintes survived the horrors of Two World Wars to prosper into the thriving modern-day center of commerce and trade that one finds today.
+Renowned for the production of Cognac and its productive agriculture, Saintes’ industries include machinery and electronic manufacturing.
 It is not just a pretty face, but a lively, thriving working town of real charm and character.
 Enjoying its pedestrianized old town, which spills over with fantastic places to eat and drink, is a proposition few could, or should, resist.

 Gastronomy & Wine

 The prime treasure of the Charentes region is Cognac, a brandy produced from barrel-aged distillate – known as eau de vie – that is both magnificent and very long-lived.
-Yet one must not neglect the region’s incredible gastronomy, which reflects both the proximity to the sea and the expanse of flat plains, where the pace of life is as slow moving as the cattle that graze on summer pastures.
+Yet one must not neglect the region’s incredible gastronomy, which reflects both the proximity to the sea and the expanse of flat plains, where the pace of life is as slow-moving as the cattle that graze on summer pastures.
 Local specialties include the oysters of Marennes, Oleron and La Rochelle; mouclade, a dish of mussels with cream, white wine, and shallots; gigourit charentais, a stew of pork offal, cooked with the blood; daube, or beef stew, and finally the wealth of fresh produce from the market gardens.
 Lumas are another traditional dish – snails cooked in red wine.

 Of course, any meal in Saintes will probably conclude with the offer of a Cognac, the local firewater on which the neighboring town stakes its global renown.
 However, Cognac is much more than just a variety of Brandy.
-Produced for hundreds of years in France, there are almost 200 producers in the business today, cultivating over 80,000 hectares of vineyards and presiding over 5 superior crus or vineyard sites.
+Produced for hundreds of years in France, there are almost 200 producers in the business today, cultivating over 80,000 hectares of vineyards and presiding over five superior crus or vineyard sites.
 The local regulatory body classifies Cognac into various categories, including V.S, a minimum of two years aging for the youngest eau-de-vie in the blend, V.S.O.P, a minimum of four years aging and Extra – requiring a minimum of 6 years of age.